Spring is in the air, daylight hours are getting longer, and our girl cats are coming into heat…

 Do you really think the world needs more pets?
 Do you really want to contribute more pets?
 Many Persians end up in pounds and shelters because new owners buy from breeders that don’t properly screen the new homes.
 Many cat lovers want Persian kittens.
 Really, what is cuter?
 However, most cat lovers should NOT own Persians.
 They just have no idea what is involved in the 12- to 20-year lifespan of this pet.

-The grooming is a major commitment.
+Grooming is a major commitment.
 These cats have been bred for a super heavy, thick coat.
 This coat does not take care of itself, and in most cases, it is far more than the cat itself can manage.
-This means a life time of either keeping the cat shaved down or a lifetime of constant grooming, and bathing, keeping the face clean and healthy.
+This means a lifetime of either keeping the cat shaved down or a lifetime of constant grooming, and bathing, keeping the face clean and healthy.
 This is not a breed that just needs a once-a-day combing and brushing to keep the coat healthy and in good condition.

 If you bought your kitten from a pet store, then you may not even have correct information about the ancestry.
 Pet stores usually buy their puppies and kittens from “mills.”
 These are notoriously filthy “farms,” where the cats and dogs are kept stacked in cages with little room for movement.
 There is no concern for their health, genetic makeup, or well-being — and little or no socialization.
 They are also notorious for not correctly registering with the proper parentage.

 There are plenty of health risks of which to be aware.
 The females are subject to uterine infections, which if left untreated can lead minimally to infertility and in worse cases, to death.
-Also, twisted uterus is a condition that can happen accutely towards the end of pregnancy.
+Also, a twisted uterus is a condition that can happen acutely toward the end of pregnancy.
 If not detected immediately, it is fatal to the queen and the kittens.
 You have only hours.
-Remember that Persians often have a high rate for C-sections.
+Remember that Persians often have a high rate of C-sections.
 Is your vet comfortable and able to perform this surgery if needed?